homan-uppu/writing/2-Essays/Winners take all.md

 A basic income will never be so high that the outcomes of the best will be anywhere close the outcomes of most because such a distribution does not maximize GDP growth.

 "Winners take all" applies to the global economy as well.
 Countries that fail to compete on GDP will be subjected to a modern version of colonialism: they will require help from winners, and that help with come with conditions that will force them to be more like the winners.
 Their basic income will fall to what optimizes GDP growth, and their unique culture will be engulfed by the cultures of winners.
-Countries, in order to survive, will compete on GDP and won't raise basic income so high that it kills their chances of winning.
+Countries, in order to survive, will compete on GDP and won't raise basic income so high that it kills their ability to compete.
+Swimming against these incentives will become more difficult as leverage increases.

-You shouldn't rely on a basic income to get what you want - it's only a launching pad to be the best at something.
+Therefore, you shouldn't rely on a basic income to get what you want - it's only a launching pad to be the best at something.

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
 The way to do that looks very different than what we think: working anxiously till exhaustion hurts more than helps.
 Building the right intuition is a delicate art that effort alone does not guarantee.

 - The path is counterintuitive.
 - The path is difficult.
-- If you tread it well, you will be unstoppable.
+- But, if you tread it well, you will be unstoppable.

 ---